What-If Scenarios in Sales: A Secret to Predictable Revenue Growth

 For each scenario, calculate the effects on your KPIs and overall goals.
 You might discover:

-• A longer sales cycle might require a 25% larger pipeline
+A longer B2B sales cycle might require a 25% larger pipeline

 Step 6: Develop an action plan